-The herein described study was completed using the modelling system "WOLF", developed at the University of Liege.
-WOLF includes a set of complementary and interconnected modules for simulating free surface flows: process-oriented hydrology, 1D & 2D hydrodynamics (Dewals et al., 2008b, Roger et al., 2009, Erpicum et al., 2009b), sediment (Dewals et al., 2008a) or pollutant transport, air entrainment, as well as an optimisation tool based on Genetic Algorithms.
-Other functionalities of WOLF 2D include the use of moment of momentum equations, the application of the cut-cell method, as well as computations considering vertical curvature effects by means of curvilinear coordinates in the vertical plane (Dewals et al., 2006).
+The present study was completed using the 'WOLF' modelling system, developed at the University of Liege.
+WOLF includes a set of complementary and interconnected modules for simulating free surface flows: process-oriented hydrology, onedimensional (1-D) and two-dimensional (2-D) hydrodynamics (Dewals et al., 2008b; Erpicum et al., 2009b; Roger et al., 2009), sediment (Dewals et al., 2008a) or pollutant transport, air entrainment, as well as an optimisation tool based on genetic algorithms.
+Other functionalities of WOLF 2-D include the use of moment of momentum equations, the application of the cut-cell method, as well as computations considering vertical curvature effects by means of curvilinear coordinates in the vertical plane (Dewals et al., 2006).

-The hydrological component of the modelling system WOLF is physically-based and spatially distributed.
-It computes the main hydrological processes using a multi-layer model with depthintegrated equations (figure 1).
+The hydrological component of the WOLF modelling system is physically-based and spatially distributed.
+It computes the main hydrological processes using a multi-layer model with depth-integrated equations (Figure 1).
 The overland flow is computed using the diffusion wave equation, which is obtained by ignoring the inertia terms compared with the gravitational ones, friction and pressure heads in the well-known shallow water equations (Archambeau et al., 2004).
 The velocities are linked to the friction slope using the Manning-Strickler friction law.